-Example: An employer reports that a full-time employee who has been receiving \$6/hour will begin to receive \$6.25/hour in the eighth week after the effective date of the reexamination.
-In such a case HACA would calculate annual income as follows: (\$6/hour \times 40 hours \times 7 weeks) + (\$6.25 \times 40 hours \times 45 weeks).
+Example: An employer reports that a full-time employee who has been receiving 15/hour will begin to receive 15.25/hour in the eighth week after the effective date of the reexamination.
+In such a case the PHA would calculate annual income as follows: (15/hour × 40 hours × 7 weeks) + ( $15.25 \times 40$ hours × 45 weeks).

 The family may present information that demonstrates that implementing a change before its effective date would create a hardship for the family.
 In such cases HACA will calculate annual income using current circumstances and then require an interim reexamination when the change actually occurs.
-This requirement will be imposed even if

-HACA's policy in Chapter 11 does not require interim reexaminations for other types of changes.
+This requirement will be imposed even if HACA's policy on reexaminations does not require interim reexaminations for other types of changes.